cmccabe/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Tracing.md

 your client without modifying the client source code.

-Configure the span receivers and samplers in `hdfs-site.xml` by properties `dfs.client.htrace.sampler` and `dfs.client.htrace.sampler`.
-The value of `dfs.client.htrace.sampler` can be NeverSampler, AlwaysSampler or ProbabilitySampler.
+Configure the span receivers and samplers in `hdfs-site.xml` by properties `fs.client.htrace.sampler.classes` and `fs.client.htrace.spanreceiver.classes`.
+The value of `fs.client.htrace.sampler.classes` can be NeverSampler, AlwaysSampler or ProbabilitySampler.

 * NeverSampler: HTrace is OFF for all requests to namenodes and datanodes;
 * AlwaysSampler: HTrace is ON for all requests to namenodes and datanodes;
 * ProbabilitySampler: HTrace is ON for some percentage% of  requests to namenodes and datanodes

-You do not need to enable this if your client program has been modified to use HTrace.

 ```xml
       <property>